(rifampin capsules USP) and RIFADIN® IV (rifampin for injection USP)

 DOSAGE AND ADMINISTRATION

-Rifampin can be administered by the oral route or by IV infusion (see INDICATIONS).
+Rifampin can be administered by the oral route or by IV infusion (see INDICATIONS AND USAGE).
 IV doses are the same as those for oral.

 See CLINICAL PHARMACOLOGY for dosing information in patients with renal failure.

 10 mg/kg, in a single daily administration, not to exceed 600 mg/day, oral or IV

 10-20 mg/kg, not to exceed 600 mg/day, oral or IV

 It is recommended that oral rifampin be administered once daily, either 1 hour before or 2 hours after a meal with a full glass of water.

 Rifampin is indicated in the treatment of all forms of tuberculosis.
 A three-drug regimen consisting of rifampin, isoniazid, and pyrazinamide (e.g., RIFATER®) is recommended in the initial phase of short-course therapy which is usually continued for 2 months.
 The Advisory Council for the Elimination of Tuberculosis, the American Thoracic Society, and the Centers for Disease Control and Prevention recommend that either streptomycin or ethambutol be added as a fourth drug in a regimen containing isoniazid (INH), rifampin, and pyrazinamide for initial treatment of tuberculosis unless the likelihood of INH resistance is very low.
 The need for a fourth drug should be reassessed when the results of susceptibility testing are known.
 If community rates of INH resistance are currently less than 4%, an initial treatment regimen with less than four drugs may be considered.